notepad-plus-plus/npp-usermanual/content/docs/themes.md

 ## Sharing Themes

-You may share a theme (or someone may share with you) in a similar method to creating a new theme: copy the theme file, give it an appropriate name, and put it in your `Themes\` subdirectory: it's the same whether you are sharing across multiple users on the same computer, sharing across local computers, or sharing over the internet.
+You may share a theme (or you may install a theme someone shared with you) in a similar method to creating a new theme: copy the theme file to an appropriate name (or download it), and put it in your `Themes\` subdirectory (see next paragraph for more on location): it's the same whether you are sharing across multiple users on the same computer, sharing across local computers, or sharing over the internet.
+Once the file is in your Themes directory, you need to restart Notepad++ to allow it to see that the Theme is available in the Style Configurator.

+It is easy to just save the theme file in `%AppData%\Notepad++\Themes\` directory for a normal installation (or in your Cloud or `-settingsDir`, depending on your current [Config Files Location](../config-files/#configuration-files-location)).
+Using [**Settings > Import > Import Style Themes…**](https://npp-user-manual.org/docs/preferences/#other-settings-menu-entries) will allow you to select your downloaded theme file and attempt to put it in `<installationDir>\themes\` (because that location might be in your `Program Files` or similarly-protected directory, you might need to be running Notepad++ "as Admin" for it to work).
+Notepad++ checks both directories, when it starts, to build the list of Themes in the Style Configurator.

 Aside from the Themes that ship with Notepad++ when you install it, there is also an official [Notepad++ Themes Collection on GitHub](https://github.com/notepad-plus-plus/nppThemes), where you can make your Theme publicly available, or grab a Theme that others have shared.